 While I would have appreciated a saner transition from Limbo to Life, it’s the journey that was important not the details of its passing.
 Those I leave behind me as important milestones to have reached and never see again.
 Moving into the future with more foresight and less hindsight is the first benefit of shackling my ego.
 Quicker recovery from mistakes still made is the next.
 I assume many more will follow if I stay humble and human.
 That’s not to say I should fade into the woodwork with the rest of humanity, but I always needed to find a way to temper my connection to the Universal Ohm with a more compassionate understanding of my fellow travelers.

 First and foremost among them is my son.
 O didn’t ask to be brought into this world, this chaos, both at home and beyond these walls.
 He had as much of an expectation for civility as I did and dealt with its lack with much more aplomb than his father.
 There is a blessed ignorance of adult context that I miss from being a child in circumstances that were far harsher.
 As a Daddy now, I am forever thankful he can simply brush most of this off his shoulders and out of his mind.
 I’d be surprised if this last year of craziness with me and his mom registers over the long run.
 All the other worldwide events will likely leave a much greater impact and for that I am thankful.

-I’ve spent over a hundred thousand words to describe the unique journey I’ve been privileged to not only survive but to thrive.
+I’ve spent well over a hundred thousand words to describe the unique journey I’ve been privileged to survive and to thrive.
 Things left unsaid are easily three times that many words.
 That’s just as well.
 Not all truths are meant to be shared.
 Some are only meant to be experienced and overcome.
 The ones I decided to express were carefully chosen.
 What comes next is sharing words not my own in Volume 3 – The Masters.
 I’ll be interviewing 42 people in various stages of life and of every possible persuasion.
 I’m excited to share these stories even while my own takes off into the unknown and unknowable.